hackbrightacademy/explore-python/contents/basics-1.rst

 - Introduction to syntax

-- Data types

-- Printing
+- Objects and classes

-- Calling built-in functions
+- How to use the `print` and `type` functions

 Python Syntax
 =============

 Software engineers use `programming languages` to communicate with computers in order to tell them how to do something.
 Programming languages are pretty similar to human languages in that sense --- both types of languages provide notations used to represent abstract thoughts and ideas.

 Python is a programming language that's similar to languages like JavaScript and Ruby.
 Over the past decade, Python has grown in popularity thanks to its especially succinct, readable, and elegant syntax.
 For example, here's a line of code written in Java:

 .. code-block:: java

   System.out.println("Hello, world!");

-...and here is the equivalent but in Python:
+...and here's how you'd do the same thing in Python:

 .. code-block:: python